History of Easter Island: European Contacts

 The islanders were fascinated by the Dutch and sailed out to meet them, unarmed.
 The Dutch officer, Karl Friedrich Barons, wrote of the encounter:

-"During the morning [the captain] brought an Easter Islander onboard with his craft.
-This hapless creature seemed to be very glad to behold us, and he showed the greatest wonder at the build of our ship.
-He took special notice of the taughtness of our spars, the stoutness of our rigging and running gear, the sails, the guns, which he felt all over with minute attention and with everything else that he saw.
-When the image of his own features was displayed before him in a mirror, he started suddenly back, and then looked toward the back of the glass, apparently in the expectation of discovering the cause of the apparition.
-After we had sufficiently beguilded ourselves with him and he with us, we started him off again in his canoe towards the shore".

 When the Dutch got to shore, the islanders pressed around them, tried to touch the Dutch, their clothes, and even their guns.
 During this, a shot rang out from an unknown person, leading to a firefight that killed ten or twelve islanders.
 To their distress, they learned that among them was the young man who they had shown their ship, to which Barons stated that the crew was "much grieved".
-The natives soon returned - not for revenge, but seeking to trade food for the bodies of their fallen.
+The natives soon returned – not for revenge, but seeking to trade food for the bodies of their fallen.
 The Dutch left shortly thereafter.

 The next foreign visitors arrived on 15 November 1770: two Spanish ships, San Lorenzo and Santa Rosalia, sent by the Viceroy of Peru, Manuel de Amat, and commanded by Felipe González de Ahedo.
 They spent five days on the island, performing a very thorough survey of its coast, and named it Isla de San Carlos, taking possession on behalf of King Charles III of Spain, and ceremoniously erected three wooden crosses on top of three small hills on Poike.